NICK-FTW/TBomb/README.md

 ```shell script
 $ python --version
 ```
-If you get the following
+If you get
 ```shell script
 Python 3.8.3
 ```
-or any version greater than or equal to 3.4, this script has been tested and confirmed to be supported.
-For obsolete versions of Python (eg 2.7), use discretion while executing the script as it has not been tested there.
+or any higher version or equal to 3.4, this script will work flawlessly.

 ## Features